waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    .. availability:: Unix.

-   .. note:: On Mac OS X, the length of *groups* may not exceed the
+   .. note:: On macOS, the length of *groups* may not exceed the
       system-defined maximum number of effective group ids, typically 16.
       See the documentation for :func:`getgroups` for cases where it may not return the same group list set by calling setgroups().